Power Control in Cell-Free Massive MIMO Networks for UAVs URLLC under the Finite Blocklength Regime: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{ecently,} the wireless communications research has witnessed a huge development in order to accommodate the continuous increase in the data traffic demand and the development of new use cases.
-Specifically, in the era of the internet of things (IoT), the number of connected devices is significantly increasing and new services are continuously emerging.
+\IEEEPARstart{R}{ecently,} the wireless communications research has witnessed a huge development to accommodate the continuous increase in the data traffic demand and the emergence of new use cases.
+Specifically, in the era of the internet of things (IoT), the number of connected devices is increasing and new services are evolving.
 IoT has applications in many fields such as health care, manufacturing, transportation, entertainment, etc \cite{chen2014vision}.
-The wireless communication technology is one of the most necessary enablers for a successful IoT system \cite{ijaz2016enabling}.
-Thus, the forthcoming wireless networks are expected to not only increase the data rates for mobile broad band (MBB) applications, but also, satisfy the requirements of the emerging IoT applications \cite{brito2016trends,schulz2017latency}.
+Wireless communication is one of the main enablers for a successful IoT system \cite{ijaz2016enabling}.
+Thus, the forthcoming wireless networks will not only increase the data rates for mobile broadband (MBB) applications, but also, satisfy the requirements of the emerging IoT applications \cite{brito2016trends,schulz2017latency}.

 Consequently, 5G and beyond-5G networks will have to deal with a very wide range of requirements which include massive connectivity, huge data rate, ultra high reliability, and very small round trip latency (in the range of 1ms) \cite{hassan2021key}.
-Particularly, ultra reliable low latency communication (URLLC) will be crucial for various forthcoming mission-critical applications such as autonomous driving, remote surgery, tactile internet, catastrophe rescue, haptic feedback, augmented/virtual reality, and unmanned aerial vehicle (UAV) communications \cite{bennis2018ultrareliable}.
+Particularly, ultra reliable low latency communication (URLLC) will be crucial for various mission-critical applications such as autonomous driving, remote surgery, tactile internet, catastrophe rescue, haptic feedback, augmented/virtual reality, and unmanned aerial vehicle (UAV) communications \cite{bennis2018ultrareliable}.
 UAVs were originally utilized for military applications.
 Recently, they have been used for civil applications.
 It has been proposed to utilize the UAVs in wireless communications \cite{zeng2016wireless}.
-Utilizing UAV along with colocated massive MIMO (COmMIMO) has been studied in the literature.
+Utilizing UAVs along with colocated massive MIMO (COmMIMO) has been studied in the literature.
 For example, COmMIMO is used as an infrastructure to provide connectivity for UAVs and traditional ground users (GUs) \cite{geraci2018supporting, huang2021massive}.